ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ## **Task 2:** Social Engineering Toolkit

-**Requires course VM for full functionality | min requirement is Linux**
+This task will focus on the Social Engineering Toolkit which was mentioned in pre-requisites.

-The tool is very well documented on their "[SET user manual](https://github.com/trustedsec/social-engineer-toolkit#set-tutorial)" found on the tools github page, we encourage you to explore this manual when using the tool.
+The tool is very well documented in their "[SET user manual](https://github.com/trustedsec/social-engineer-toolkit#set-tutorial)" found on the tool's GitHub page.
+We encourage you to explore this manual when using the tool.

 ### **Task 2A)** QR Code[^2] Credential Harvest[^3]

 Take a look at the SET's tool QR code creation and web attack type credential harvest.
+The credential harvester automates the process from the previous task, where we created the site, but with reduced control.

+> **Note**
+> However, you are allowed and recommended to continue using the code and methods from the previous task, as it allows more control.
+Changing the website might be recommended.

-In this task we create a QR code for your self hosted credential harvest page, and a poster to try and get people to scan it.
-We encourage you to get creative with your poster, it's important it would seem legitimate.
+In this task, we create a QR code for your self-hosted credential harvest page and a poster to try and get people to scan it.
+We encourage you to get creative with your poster; it should seem legitimate.

-You can set the address to the QR code and the harvester page as your local address, in a real world situation you would set it as your server to actually collect credentials from people in different networks, this also makes the use of HTTPS certificates[^4] possible.
-You can use any site you want; cloned, self created or ready-to-use templates from the tool.
-Only requirement is, that it has to have the capability to harvest credentials.
+You can set the address to the QR code and the harvester page as your local address, in a real-world situation you would set it as your server to actually collect credentials from people in different networks, this also makes the use of HTTPS certificates[^4] possible.
+You can use any site you want; cloned, self-created or ready-to-use templates from the tool.

+The only requirement is, that it has to have the capability to harvest credentials.

 You could for example use the following poster to have a twitter login page for credential harvesting and after entering your credentials it redirects you to the actual address, in this case https://twitter.com/SecurityPelle.
 This example could be found at a cafe near an office you'd like to collect credentials from or at a lounge of a hotel if you're looking to gather a bunch of random credentials.

-You do not have to publicly host the site, it is enough if you can test it with the pc and phone in same network.
+You do not have to publicly host the site, it is enough if you can test it with the computer and phone in the same network.

+If you are using the code sample from the previous task to host your website, the

 **What to return:**
 - The poster
 - Scenario for usage
 - Site used for harvesting
 - Screenshot of the credential harvest tool successfully returning you the input credentials (Your name as username and surname as password)